 After graduating from Tufts University with degrees in Child Development and Community Health, I started full time as Gardens Coordinator for Groundwork Somerville, maintaining and coordinating programming in eight schoolyard gardens and serving as Groundwork Somerville’s Gardens Consultant.
 In 2009, I joined the board of the Somerville Community Growing Center, which seeks to build local community by sustaining the park and garden space and coordinating ecological and multicultural educational programs and events.
 In 2010, I joined an amazing community working to promote diverse leadership for a sustainable fututre as a Senior Fellow of the Environmental Leadership Program.

 In May of 2013 I moved back to Vermont.
 I continue to support the Growing Center from afar as the website maintainer and social media communicator.
 I also support the Lewis Creek Association as they work to improve their web presence and communicate via electronic newsletters.
-As Director of the Monkton After School Program (a program of Mary Johnson Children’s Center), I find great satisfaction in facilitating stimulating hands-on experiential learning opportunities and play for the students I serve.
+As Director of the Lake Champlain Waldorf School’s After School Program, I find great satisfaction in facilitating stimulating hands-on experiential learning opportunities and play for the students I serve.

 As an educator, I strive to provide structure and rhythm that has the flexibility to evolve with student-driven discovery and inquiry.
 My time and attention is focused on individuals while maintaining an awareness of the whole group – it’s energy level, location, safety, and engagement.
 I work with students where they are, and strive to use their interests to identify and highlight areas we can work on together.
 Capitalizing on individual’s strengths allows me to identify what contributions they might make to the group.